Polná: 19th century

 In the 19th century, Polná was the centre of Czech culture for large locality and formed a counterbalance to the German-speaking city of Jihlava.
 In the half of the 19th century, 6,500 people lived in Polná, which made it the third largest town in the Vysočina Region (after Jihlava and Třebíč).

 In August 1863, a tragedy took place in Polná.
 A giant fire destroyed 189 houses and 456 families lost their homes.
 Many baroque and renaissance houses were ruined.
 Many people moved from the town.
 The fact that the Northwest Railway were built 6 kilometres far from Polná caused another economical decline of the town.
 The railway Dobronín–Polná was built in 1903, but since 1982 the passenger traffic does not carry on.

 The most significant incident of the 19th century was the murder of 19-year-old Anežka Hrůzová in the Březina forest.
 A Polná Jew, Leopold Hilsner, was wrongfully accused of the crime.
 Tomáš Garrigue Masaryk, later the first president of Czechoslovakia, engaged himself in this so-called Hilsner affair.

-20th century

-In 1906, the telephone network were installed in Polná.
-A power plant was built in 1911.
-During World War II, most of the Jewish community died in concentration camps.
-Only three Polná Jews survived the war.

-In 1949, Polná became part of the Havlíčkův Brod District.
-After another territorial reorganization in 1960, it became part of the Jihlava District.